 High School Diploma; GPA 3.8

 Companies are looking for skilled welders and you need to convince the prospective employer that you are capable of getting the job done.
 When you write your resume, make sure that the following skills sections will not be lacking in relevant information.

-List your key credentials on the Strengths section in grab the recruiter’s attention then pound out the details in the skills section.
+List your key credentials on the Skills section in grab the recruiter’s attention then pound out the details in the skills section.
 Remember to back up your skills with hands-on experience.

 If you’re good, the company may ask you to start training people.
 That is always a welcome sign.
 It is a strong indication that the company may want you to become a core member of their team.

 Welder Resume Objective

 The resume objective is one of the key areas because the recruiter will surely go through it before he or she finds your sections on work experience, education, and skills.